kube-compose/kube-compose/README.md

 ## Running containers as specific users
-If the Kubernetes namespace has a pod security policy such that some images run with `kube-compose` will not run with the correct user, you can use the `--run-as-user` flag as follows:
+Often the images and stubs run in CI cannot be easily modified, and a pod security policy makes it that some images will not run as the correct user. `kube-compose` allows you to use the `--run-as-user`:
 ```bash
 kube-compose up --run-as-user
 ```
 This will set each pod's `runAsUser` (and `runAsGroup`) based on the [`user` property](https://docs.docker.com/compose/compose-file/#domainname-hostname-ipc-mac_address-privileged-read_only-shm_size-stdin_open-tty-user-working_dir) of the docker-compose service and the [`USER` configuration](https://docs.docker.com/engine/reference/builder/#user) of the docker image.
+This will require additional privileges, but is an easy way of making CI just work.

 NOTE: if a Dockerfile does not have a `USER` instruction, then the user is inherited from the base image.
 This makes it very easy to run images as root.